fuzzygroup/blog/_posts/2016-12-26-product-review-amazon-echo-is-excellent.md

 ---
 layout: post
-title: Christmas Present Review Amazon Echo Is Excellent
+title: Product Review Amazon Echo is Excellent
 category: amazon_echo
-tags: ["alexa", "echo", "music", "echo_dot"]
+tags: ["alexa", "echo", "music", "echo_dot", "review"]
 ---
 So my wife got me an Amazon Echo for Christmas and I powered it up today.
 Overall I was absolutely delighted with it -- Amazon has a hell of a product here.
 The ease of use that a conversational user interface brings is staggering: